-At Mater Maria Catholic College, we are blessed to have a supportive community who are committed to fulfilling the College's mission statement - we are inspired by the life and teachings of Jesus Christ, therefore we:
+At Mater Maria Catholic College, we are blessed to have a supportive community who are committed to fulfilling the College's mission statement.
+We are inspired by the life and teachings of Jesus Christ, therefore we:

 - Encourage a sense of community

 - Promote Gospel values

 - Nurture the human spirit

-- · Develop a welcoming, peaceful environment
+- Develop a welcoming, peaceful environment

 - Provide opportunities for the realisation of potential

-- · Celebrate the uniqueness of the individual
+- Celebrate the uniqueness of the individual

-- · Educate for life
+- Educate for life

-In 2023, our school improvement plan challenged our students to contribute to our prayerful community by taking responsibility for the stewardship of God's creation, grow as motivated and engaged learners and support positive mental health and wellbeing for themselves and others.
-As a systemic school under the governance of Catholic Schools Broken Bay (CSBB), we focused to realise the goals of Towards 2025 strategy by -
+In 2024, our school improvement plan challenged our students to contribute to our prayerful community by showing compassion and hospitality to all we meet, grow as motivated and engaged learners and support positive mental health and wellbeing for themselves and others.
+As a system school under the direction of Catholic Schools Broken Bay, we focused as a system to realise the goals of Towards 2025 improvement project.